termsurf/text.tree/readme.md

 ## TuneBond

 This is being developed by the folks at [TuneBond](https://tune.bond), a California-based project for helping humanity master information and computation.
-TuneBond started off in the winter of 2008 as a spark of an idea, to forming a company 10 years later in the winter of 2018, to a seed of a project just beginning its development phases.
-It is entirely bootstrapped by working full time and running [Etsy](https://etsy.com/shop/tunebond) and [Amazon](https://www.amazon.com/s?rh=p_27%3AMount+Build) shops.
-Also find us on [Facebook](https://www.facebook.com/tunebond), [Twitter](https://twitter.com/tunebond), and [LinkedIn](https://www.linkedin.com/company/tunebond).
-Check out our other GitHub projects as well!
+Find us on[Twitter](https://twitter.com/tunebond), [LinkedIn](https://www.linkedin.com/company/tunebond), and [Facebook](https://www.facebook.com/tunebond).
+Check out our other [GitHub projects](https://github.com/tunebond) as well!